-The deadline for self-employed workers to pay the second half of their Self-Assessment tax bills is 31 July 2019.
-Here's how to calculate your payment on account and what to do if you can’t afford to pay.
+The two deadlines for self-employed workers to pay their Self-Assessment tax bills are 31 January 2020 and 31 July 2020.
+Here's how to calculate your latest payment on account and what to do if you can’t afford to pay.

 What are payments on account?